hassio-addons/addon-tailscale/README.md

 ## About

-Tailscale is a zero config VPN, which installs on any device in minutes on any device, including your Home Assistant instance.
+Tailscale is a zero config VPN, which installs on any device in minutes, including your Home Assistant instance.

 Create a secure network between your servers, computers, and cloud instances.
 Even when separated by firewalls or subnets, Tailscale just works.
 Tailscale